 He had served in the Guards Division as part of the 3rd Guards Brigade, which was made up of 1st Battalion, South Wales Borderers, 4th Battalion, Grenadier Guards, 2nd Battalion Scotch Guards and 1st Battalion Welsh Guards.
 He took part in the Battle of Flers–Courcelette – part of the 5-month Battle of the Somme – but was killed in action on 25th September 1916, age 24.

 Like many men who died in the conflict of 1914-1918, his body was never identified and he is named on the Thiepval Memorial.
 He was awarded the British Victory and War medal along with the 1915 Star.
 His death was reported in the Western Mail on 13th October 1916 (see aside).

-The war ended in November 1918, but her second son Thomas James had joined the 13th Welsh Regiment and had been wounded in France – dying from his wounds, age 21, on Christmas Day 1918.
+The war ended in November 1918, but her youngest son Thomas James had joined the 13th Welsh Regiment and had been wounded in France – dying from his wounds, age 21, on Christmas Day 1918.
 He was also awarded the British Victory and War medal.

-Her third son James, (known as Jack James) had joined the Royal Welch Fusiliers and entered the theatre of war on 1st December 1915.
+Her second son James, (known as Jack James) had joined the Royal Welch Fusiliers and entered the theatre of war on 1st December 1915.
 He was wounded during the war, and awarded the British Victory and War medal along with the 1915 Star and the Silver War Badge for wounds.
 He was discharged on 28th January 1919.

 However, he died on 23rd June 1920 at 8 Cross Francis Street, age 24 with his father present, eighteen months after his brother Thomas.
 His death certificate records the fact that he was “Ex-Private Royal Welsh Fusiliers (Mining Engineers Pupil)”, and that the cause of death was “General Tuberculosis”.
 He was buried on 26th June 1920 at Merthyr Tydfil Council Cemetery, Pant.